Wes0617/SecuroSurf/configs/session_configuration_json_schema.md

 					"description": "Whether to allow direct connections with other computers in the LAN.
 There is probably no reason to ever disable this, except for solo sessions.
 This setting includes the following range: 192.168.0.0/16.", "type": "boolean",
 					"default": true
+				},
+				"IP_changed": {
+					"description": "This entry is meant for remote crews only, and it is used to signal that the IP of the crew member performing the request has changed.", "type": "boolean",
+					"default": false
 				}
 			},
 			"required": [